Complementarities in Sparse Two-Sided Interaction Models: Estimation and Inference in the Tukey Model

 Assumption~\ref{ass:error_eta} imposes standard regularity conditions on the error terms.
-Importantly, it does not require the $\eta_{ij}$ to be identically distributed and allows for heteroskedasticity: each error may follow its own distribution, provided it has mean zero, is non-degenerate, and admits $(2+\delta)$ moments.
-While the non-degeneracy and moment conditions are not strictly necessary for consistency, they are needed for deriving the asymptotic distribution of the estimator in subsequent results.
+It does not require the $\eta_{ij}$ to be identically distributed and therefore allows for heteroskedasticity: each error may have a distinct distribution, provided it has mean zero, positive variance, and a finite $(2+\delta)$ moment.
+The variance lower bound and moment condition are not required for consistency but are used to derive the asymptotic distribution of the estimator.

-Assumption~\ref{ass:cycles} concerns the sequence of matching networks and requires that the number of cycles grows with the overall size of the network.
-The condition does not restrict node degrees and is compatible with graphs $G_{IJ}$ where degrees remain bounded: for example, no worker or firm needs to appear in more than two matches.
-Since $\hat\beta_{L, \pi}$ treats cycles as the fundamental units of observation, the assumption guarantees that the number of such units increases sufficiently to justify asymptotic analysis.
+Assumption~\ref{ass:cycles} requires the number of four-cycles to grow with the size of the matching network.
+It places no requirement that node degrees diverge and is compatible with sequences in which they remain bounded.
+For example, every worker and firm may have degree no greater than two.
+Because $\hat{\beta}_{L,s}$ treats four-cycles as the units of observation, the assumption ensures that the number of such units diverges.

-Assumption~\ref{ass:seq_mu} requires that the average, across cycles, of the products of worker and firm productivity differences remains bounded away from zero.
-Since this condition is formulated using ordered labels, it does not depend on the specific choice of labeling.
-It is closely related to Assumption~\ref{ass:informative_cycle}, which underlies identification, and guarantees the presence of systematic heterogeneity in productivities across cycles.
-Put differently, because $\mu_L$ is an average of nonnegative terms, requiring $\mu_L$ to stay strictly positive implies that a non-vanishing fraction of the summands must themselves be bounded away from zero.
-This excludes degenerate cases in which heterogeneity vanishes asymptotically, requiring enough variation across workers and firms to make the cycles informative.

-Assumption~\ref{ass:labeling} restricts the sequence of labelings.
-It rules out labeling schemes that drive the average of $\Delta_{2,\ell,\pi_\ell}$ toward zero, since in that case both the numerator and denominator of the estimator would vanish, making $\beta_0$ possibly unrecoverable.
-It also excludes labelings that are systematically correlated with the error terms, as such dependence would invalidate the averaging argument underpinning the law of large numbers.
-The assumption does not prescribe a unique labeling rule; rather, it specifies the conditions that any labeling must satisfy to be admissible, allowing for both deterministic and stochastic labeling rules.
-In Section~\ref{sec:instruments}, I present one such rule, based on observable instruments, which ensures the condition and provides a practically implementable estimator.
+Assumption~\ref{ass:seq_mu} requires the average absolute productivity-gap product to remain bounded away from zero.
+The condition is invariant to the arbitrary reference ordering and is closely related to Assumption~\ref{ass:informative_cycle}, as it ensures persistent productivity heterogeneity across cycles.
+Equivalently, it rules out sequences in which the identifying variation within cycles vanishes asymptotically.